COVID-19 vaccine and kids: What parents should know

 Maliyah Rather, 14, holds her mother’s hand while she receives the first dose of Pfizer’s COVID-19 vaccine at the University of Chicago Medicine on May 13, 2021.
 It was the first day adolescents could receive doses of the vaccine, following emergency use authorization by the FDA.

-As the country rolls out the COVID-19 vaccine to additional populations, the vaccination for children is still in queue.
-Here is what you need to know about the COVID-19 vaccine for children, including clinical trials and when pharmaceutical manufacturers expect the vaccine to be available for children.
+The U.S. Food and Drug Administration has issued emergency use authorization of the Pfizer-BioNTech COVID-19 vaccine for children 12 to 15 years old.
+Here is what you need to know about the COVID-19 vaccine for children, including when pharmaceutical manufacturers expect the vaccine to be available for those younger than 12.

-Can children be vaccinated?
+Can children still get COVID-19 after being vaccinated?

-Why can't kids get the COVID-19 vaccine?
+Why can't kids under 12 get the COVID-19 vaccine?

 What is different about research methodologies when testing vaccines for children?

 Because children are at different stages of development throughout childhood and adolescence, a number of factors are considered when testing safety and efficacy, such as the child’s weight and dosage tolerability.
 Manufacturers must figure out the dose that provides enough protection without too many side effects.